-Anticipated Annual Gross Profits: Please provide an estimate of anticipated Annual Gross Profits (5).
+Anticipated Annual Gross Profits: Please provide an estimate of anticipated Annual Gross Profits (\$).
 Note: For expansions, please enter anticipated gross annual profits from expansion.

-If you are seeking an IRB, please list the firm that will be re sosiving the IKb.
-Williams Management, LLC Will your firm be leasing the building or the land in your expansion or newly constructed facility?
-(Y/N) Yes - teu ebotomont If you are leasing the building or land, and you are seekin without an IRB, please list the tenant and owner and the f between tenant and owner. inancial relationshi without an IRB, please list the tenant and owner and the f nancial relationshi without an IRB, please list the tenant and owner and the f between tenant and owner. \$3,808,600
+If you are seeking an IRB, please list the firm that will be re aceiving the IRB: Williams Management, LLC Will your firm be leasing the building or the land in your expansion or newly constructed facility?
+(Y/N) Yes and the second sec tev abotomont If you are leasing the building or land, and you are seeking without an IRB, please list the tenant and owner and the f between tenant and owner. inancial relationshi without an IRB, please list the tenant and owner and the f nancial relationshi without an IRB, please list the tenant and owner and the f between tenant and owner. \$3,808,600